 Order more pizza than your tummy could handle?
 Wondering what you’re going to do with all those cold, stiff slices of once warm and gooey pizza?
 Rest assured, it’s not time to bury your pizza in the trash can just yet — there are tons of creative ways to revive leftover pizza.

 Whether you want to add pizza to other ingredients for a new recipe or serve it in new exciting ways, you’ve come to the right place.
-We’re going to explore nine different ways you can use up last night’s pizza.
+We’re going to explore nine different recipes using leftover pizza that solve the age-old question of what to do with leftover pizza.
 After reading this piece, you’ll never look at leftover pizza the same again.

 Before we move on to leftover pizza recipes, let’s first look at the right way to reheat pizza.

 In a skillet:

 - Heat skillet over medium-high heat for 1 minute.